seblau/BlackJack-Simulator/README.md

 So, for example if there is a player-favorable count like +20 by 2 decks remaining, the simulator bets the standard bet times the specified *BET_SPREAD*.

+### Definition of Terms

+The simulator involves several concepts related to Blackjack game play.
+* A *Hand* is a single hand of Blackjack, consisting of two or more cards
+* A *Round* is single round of Blackjack, in which one or more players play their hands against the dealer's hand
+* A *Game* is a sequence of Rounds that keeps track of total money won or lost

 ### Result

-The simulator provides a result per game played and an overall result summing up all the game results.
-The following output for example  indicates, that in game no. 67 the simulator won 18 hands more than he lost.
+The simulator provides the net winnings result per game played and an overall result summing up all the game results.
+The following output for example  indicates, that in game no. 67 the simulated player won 18 hands more than he lost.
 On the other hand in game no. 68 the simulator lost 120 hands more than he won.

      ...
      WIN for Game no. 67: 18.000000
      WIN for Game no. 68: -120.000000
      ...

-This graph display every game with its total won or lost hands.
+This graph displays every game with its total won or lost hands.
 You can see that in some rare games about 60 more hands are lost/won than won/lost.
 If the expectation is positive, you have developed a *Winning BlackJack Strategy*, which is the case for the provided BasicStrategy plus the OMEGA II count.

 ![Gaussian Distribution](/documentation/gaussian.png?raw=true)